mikeqfu/pyhelpers/docs/source/index.rst

 | **Author**: Qian Fu
 | **Email**: qian.fu@outlook.com

-PyHelpers is designed as a miscellaneous collection of simple but useful `Python <https://www.python.org/>`_ functions and classes, providing a handy toolkit for facilitating Python users' data manipulation tasks.
+PyHelpers is an open-source toolkit designed as a miscellaneous collection of simple but useful `Python <https://www.python.org/>`_ tools for facilitating data manipulation tasks.

 ######################
 Documentation contents